sshwy/y86-pipe-rs/assets/hcl-rs.typ

 2. Lack of type checking and error reporting when writing HCL source code.
 3. Lack of a good way to debug the Y86 processor described by the HCL.

-Moreover, the C implementation of the simulator in the original Archlab trigger each pipeline stage in a fixed order (F-M-E-D-W), which is not flexible enough to support arbitrary HCL descriptions.
+Moreover, the C implementation of the simulator in the original Archlab triggers each pipeline stage in a fixed order (F-M-E-D-W), which is not flexible enough to support arbitrary HCL descriptions.

 In order to provide a better lab experience with greater flexibility and modern development practices, we decided to reimplement the HCL parser and simulator in Rust.
 With the help of the VSCode extension `rust-analyzer`, we can now enjoy syntax highlighting, auto-completion, type checking, and error reporting when writing HCL source code.
 Moreover, a debugger and its corresponding VSCode extension are also provided to help debug the Y86 processor described by the HCL.

 = Rust Implementation

 One's #HCLrs source code is written in some macro blocks in a Rust source file.
 These macros convert your descriptions into Rust source code that defines a simulator structure.
-Macro blocks are processed during the preprocess stage (just like `#define` in C), thus Rust compiler and editor extensions are able to check the #HCLrs source during development and in build time.
+Macro blocks are processed during the preprocessing stage (just like `#define` in C), thus Rust compiler and editor extensions are able to check the #HCLrs source during development and in build time.

 You can browse the macro implementation in `sim_macro` for details.

 = Data Types

 In general, any Rust data types can be used in #HCLrs source.
-But firstly since the operator in expression are limited, and secondly according to the hardware defined in this Archlab, we restrict available data types to the following items:
+But firstly since the operators in expressions are limited, and secondly according to the hardware defined in this Archlab, we restrict available data types to the following items:

 == Primitive Types